isaac-mason/navcat/README.md

 const walkableClimbWorld = 0.5; // how high the agent can step const walkableSlopeAngleDegrees = 45; // how steep a slope the agent can walk up

-// voxelization: triangles are rasterized into a voxel grid.
+// voxelization: triangles are rasterized into a voxel grid. smaller cells = more detail (slower); larger = simpler, faster.
-// smaller cells = more detail (slower); larger = simpler, faster.
+// heuristic to start with: cellSize ≈ walkableRadiusWorld / 3, cellHeight ≈ walkableClimbWorld / 2
-// heuristic: cellSize ≈ radius/3, cellHeight ≈ climb/2
+// typically you might start with the heuristic values then adjust depending on your level scale and desired detail.
-// typically adjusted based on level scale and desired detail. const cellSize = 0.15; // horizontal (xz) voxel size const cellHeight = 0.15; // vertical (y) voxel size
+// if you want to generate quickly, increase these values to the highest acceptable level of detail. const cellSize = 0.15; // horizontal (xz) voxel size const cellHeight = 0.25; // vertical (y) voxel size

 // using these, we’ll calculate voxel-based equivalents of the agent dimensions const walkableRadiusVoxels = Math.ceil(walkableRadiusWorld / cellSize);